 to a different database using

-RENAME TABLE also works for views,
+RENAME TABLE also works for views, as long as

 Any privileges granted specifically for the renamed table or view are not migrated to the new name.
 They must be changed manually.